-5 Ways To Repeat Your Last Command In Linux - OSTechNix
+How To Repeat Your Last Command In Linux - OSTechNix

-Howdy!
 Today, I will be teaching you how to repeat your last command in Linux.
-You don’t have to re-type the previously executed commands in your Shell.
+You don't have to re-type the previously executed commands in your Shell.
 Of course, we use the UP arrow key to select the last executed commands and hit ENTER to execute them.
-However, there are also other a few ways to do this.
+However, there are also other a few ways to re-run previous commands.
 There could be many ways to repeat the last commands in Unix-like systems, but these are the only ways I am aware of now.
-All these commands were tested in my Arch Linux and Ubuntu 18.04 LTS desktop with BASH shell.
+All these commands were tested in my Arch Linux and Ubuntu desktop with BASH shell.

 A word of caution: When you try the following methods, the previously executed commands will run immediately.
-Just make sure your last command wasn’t any harmful like formatting a partition or deleting files, folders or any other important data.
+Just make sure your last command is NOT ANY HARMFUL like formatting a partition or deleting files, folders or any other important data.

-Let us run some commands first.
+Let us run a few commands.

 $ ls -l